 Arvo building, Jarmo Visakorpi auditorium, address: Arvo Ylpön katu 34.

-The field of science of the dissertation is Geriatrics.
+The field of science of the dissertation is Cell and Tissue Technology.

-The opponent is professor Eija Lönnroos (University of Eastern Finland).
-Professor Jaakko Valvanne acts as the custos.
+The opponent is professor Ulrich Egert (University of Freiburg, Germany).
+Docent Susanna Narkilahti acts as the custos.

 The language of the dissertation defence is English.

 Electrically functional stem cell models aid in understanding the origins of brain activity